 Logging in to a different server

 The link that you use to access Studio with is directly linked to that instance of Studio Server.
-Accessing a different instance requires a different link.
+Accessing a different instance requires a link to that other server.